-If a locan NTP source is unavailable, a list of Internet NTP servers is provided and maintained by the POOL.NTP.ORG project.
+If a local NTP server source (supplied by the local IT team) is unavailable, a list of Internet NTP servers is provided and maintained by the POOL.NTP.ORG project.
 Time servers that are relatively close to the network location should be used; so if possible use servers that are specific to the country, or else servers in nearby countries, or servers in the appropriate world region.
 See pool.ntp.org for servers in the appropriate pool.
 Note that using Internet server's assumes that the port used by NTP (123) is allowed past the firewall etc.

-7.9.1 NTP configuration file
+7.9.1 Chrony configuration file

-- The NTP configuration file should always contain an entry for the local clock (server 127.127.1.0) so that if all external servers are unreachable, the server can still act as a time source to clients (IMS devices). - Never have only 2 servers defined (not including the local clock) 1 is better, 3+ are recommended. - Edit /etc/ntp.conf, commenting out all servers defined by default in Ubuntu, and add entries for the local clock, regional servers, local server and GPS.
-Example sections of the ntp.conf file defining the servers (with comments) is available at the following URL. http://software.imseismology.org/documents/System/ntp.conf-config-additions.txt sudo service ntp restart ntpq -p
+- The chrony configuration file should always contain an entry for the local clock (local stratum 10) so that the seismic the server can act as a time source to clients devices (IMS devices). - The time service should also allow any device to connect and slave to it.
+Add a line "allow 0.0.0/0" - Never have only 2 servers defined (not including the local clock) 1 is better, 3+ are recommended. - Edit /etc/chrony/chrony.conf, commenting out all servers defined by default in Ubuntu, and add entries for the local clock, local ntp servers, and GPS if available. - Example sections of the chrony.conf file defining the servers (with comments) is available at the following URL. http://software.imseismology.org/documents/System/example-chrony.conf - Restart chrony: